MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/manage-sharepoint-documents.md

     > [!div class=mx-imgBorder]
     > ![Disable SharePoint integration](media/disable-sharepoint-integration.png "Disable SharePoint integration")

 Enabling or disabling the [!INCLUDE[pn-sharepoint-short](../../includes/pn-sharepoint-short.md)] integration will update the [!INCLUDE[pn-azure-active-directory](../../includes/pn-azure-active-directory.md)] ([!INCLUDE[pn-azure-shortest](../../includes/pn-azure-shortest.md)] AD) application for the portal and add or remove the required [!INCLUDE[pn-sharepoint-short](../../includes/pn-sharepoint-short.md)] permissions, respectively.
-You will also be redirected to provide your consent for the changes to be made in the [!INCLUDE[pn-azure-shortest](../../includes/pn-azure-shortest.md)] AD application.
+You'll also be redirected to provide your consent for the changes to be made in the [!INCLUDE[pn-azure-shortest](../../includes/pn-azure-shortest.md)] AD application.

 > [!div class=mx-imgBorder]
 > ![Disable SharePoint integration](media/sharepoint-integration-consent.png "Disable SharePoint integration")

-If you do not provide your consent:
+If you don't provide your consent:

-- Enabling or disabling the [!INCLUDE[pn-sharepoint-short](../../includes/pn-sharepoint-short.md)] integration will not be complete and an error message will display.
+- Enabling or disabling the [!INCLUDE[pn-sharepoint-short](../../includes/pn-sharepoint-short.md)] integration won't be complete and an error message will display.

-- Your out-of-the-box [!INCLUDE[pn-azure-shortest](../../includes/pn-azure-shortest.md)] AD login on the portal will not work.
+- Your out-of-the-box [!INCLUDE[pn-azure-shortest](../../includes/pn-azure-shortest.md)] AD login on the portal won't work.

 ## Step 3: Enable document management for entities